-Yoon Jae Lee
+Yoon Jae Lee of Ondine Press

 Yoon Jae Lee enjoys a multifaceted career as conductor, arranger, pianist, and musical entrepreneur.
 As Founder & Artistic Director of Ensemble 212, Mr. Lee has built the New York based orchestra into one of today’s finest young ensembles.
 Together they have received critical acclaim for innovative programming featuring works by living composers, his own arrangements, and exciting interpretations of the standard repertoire.
 A dedicated champion of new music, Mr. Lee has initiated a new music educational concert series aimed at introducing living composers to young audiences.
 He has conducted numerous New York and world premieres of works by award-winning composers including Mohammed Fairouz, Huang Ruo, Daniel Felsenfeld, Ke-Chia Chen, and Texu Kim.
 This season, he is collaborating with Nina C. Young as part of Ensemble 212’s Composer in Residence program.
 His list of appearances as guest conductor include the Mozarteum Orchester Salzburg, Bruckner Orchester Linz, Opera on Tap, New England Conservatory and has collaborated with distinguished artists including Nick Canellakis, D’Anna Fortunato, David Krakauer, Mimi Stillman, members of the Attacca, Borromeo, Orion String Quartets, the Boston Symphony Orchestra and the Philadelphia Orchestra.
 Mr. Lee was appointed Principal Conductor of the Albano Ballet Company in 2014.